11 Best Email Marketing Examples for Inspiration in 2023

 So instead of sending sales-focused emails right off the bat, you can encourage your subscribers to engage with your brand in other ways.

-Hellofresh does this by asking their new email subscribers to follow their social media accounts.
+HelloFresh does this by asking their new email subscribers to follow their social media accounts, which is why we’ve included it in out list of examples of email marketing.

 The more channels you use to connect with your target audience, the more familiar they’ll become with your brand.
 That makes it more likely that they’ll eventually convert.